State Correction Officers and Security Hospital Treatment Assistants Plan

 - Holiday pay;

-- Longevity payment (maximum of three), if earned in the years used in the FAS.
+- Longevity payment (maximum of one per FAS year), if earned in the years used in the FAS; and

-*For Tier 5 members, the total amount of overtime and noncompensatory overtime is limited to $15,000 for calendar year 2010.
+* For Tier 5 members, the total amount of overtime and noncompensatory overtime is limited to $16,882 for calendar year 2014.
 Thereafter, the maximum reportable overtime payment increases by 3 percent each calendar year.
+For Tier 6 members, the overtime cap for the fiscal year April 1, 2014 through March 31, 2015, is $15,490.
+This cap increases each fiscal year and is based on the Consumer Price Index on December 31 of the previous year.

 The following types of payments are not considered regular compensation and, in most cases, will not be included in your FAS: